nlekkerman/lock_crackers/README.md

 6. **Game Outcome:**
+   - The game outcome is presented in vibrant colors to enhance visual pleasure.
    - If the player successfully cracks the password, they win the game.
    - If the player decides to quit, the game ends with the option to view the password and the elapsed time.
    - Player information and game outcome are saved to a Google Sheets leaderboard.
    - The leaderboard is displayed, showing the top 10 players sorted by the best time.
+   - It includes the player's name, position, difficulty level status, and time.

 ![Game Outcome](features/game_outcome.jpg)